devfinwiz/Fin-Maestro-Web/README.md

 * Always backtest and analyze the stocks manually before you trade.
 * Consult your financial advisor before making any trading/investment decisions.
 * The authors/contributors and the web app will not be held liable for your losses.

-## Note: The web app isn't live yet.
-It will be in a few weeks post finishing touch.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)